bsmnyk/mdslides-mcp-server/README.md

 </use_mcp_tool>
 ```

-This will generate the slides in the `./my_slides` directory (relative to the server's output directory) using the 'black' theme and a 'slide' transition.
+This will generate the slides in the default output directory (`./mkslides_output`) using the 'black' theme and a 'slide' transition.

 ## Development